wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 2.0.1 =
+* Added Squirrly Rank in Post lists
+* Added Traffic monitor for each post
+* Added Social Impact monitor for each post
+* Added Inbound Links monitor for each post
+* Added Progress History

 = 1.1.9 =
 * Added Facebook META Object for a good looking share
 * Added Twitter Card in META